What Medications Are Safe To Take During Pregnancy?

 Insomnia medicines

-There are many different sleep disorders that can affect women during pregnancy, but insomnia is one of the most common.
-The first steps for treating this condition are to make lifestyle changes.
-Many insomnia medications have not yet been approved for use during pregnancy, so trying others things first is important.
+Many different sleep disorders can affect women during pregnancy, but insomnia is one of the most common.
+The first step for treating this condition is to make lifestyle changes.

 Before taking any medications for sleep disorders, prescription or not, you must speak with your doctor.
 This is because the risks to your baby are higher with these medications than with others.
 Unisom SleepGels® and Benadryl are the only two medications that are likely safe, but each situation is different.